 If you have a small child or children six years of age or younger, contact Jury Services at least five days prior to your week of service to defer your service to a week when you are able to make alternate childcare arrangements.
 You may also use the attached affidavit to request such a deferral.
 Call Jury Services at 912-652-7170 to verify that your affidavit has been received or if you have any further questions regarding this issue.

-Usually, the free parking that is available for potential jurors is located on the 5th and 6th floors of the County Parking Garage located next to the courthouse or in the City's Robert Robinson Garage located across from the courthouse or the City's Liberty Street Parking Garage located on the corner of Liberty Street and Montgomery Street, or in the Visitor's Center parking lot on Martin Luther King, Jr. Blvd.
-Available parking does change periodically, so the Juror Information Line (652-7169) provides daily parking instructions for the potential jurors who are required to report and there is a map to refer to on the back of the jury summons envelope.
+Usually, the free parking that is available for potential jurors is located on the 5th and 6th floors of the County Parking Garage located next to the courthouse or in the City's Robert Robinson Garage located across from the courthouse or the City's Liberty Street Parking Garage located on the corner of Liberty Street and Montgomery Street, or when the other garages are full you may be able to find free parking on the 5th, 6th, or 7th level of the Fairfield Inn and Suites garage located off of Martin Luther King, Jr. Blvd. on the back side of the Chatham County Courthouse.
+Free available parking does change periodically, so the Juror Information Line at 912-652-7169 provides the most up-to-date daily parking instructions for the potential jurors who are required to report and there is a map to refer to on the back of the jury summons envelope.
+Grand Jurors should follow the same parking instructions that are given on that recording.
 Remember parking is on a "first come, first serve" basis.
 Be sure and allow enough time to find parking and arrive at the Jury Assembly Room on time.

 Most trials in Chatham County are not sequestered jury trials.
 In fact, from May 1996 to the end of 2005, there was only one sequestered jury trial in Chatham County.